 Don’t count Netflix out, of course.
 They have demonstrated their innovative agility in the past by pioneering the move to streaming and strong leadership in original programming.

 What both companies are counting on is that customers will find their offering compelling — but perhaps not at the expense of the other.
-Netflix has more than 140 million subscribers around the world, and millions more who are piggybacking on a shared password.
+Netflix has more than 200 million subscribers, and more than half are outside of the United States and Canada.
 Similarly, Disney is a global brand stretching across multiple media outlets.
+From its debut in November 2019, the service reaches more than 150 million subscribers.

 Both companies will need to remain nimble to respond to cultural trends, as well as additional competition from Amazon, Apple, and AT&T. The battle will be a showcase for which company can fuse creative output with engineering talent and disciplined execution.
 It will play out in our living rooms and on our laptops, tablets, phones, and whatever new devices emerge in the next few years.